wbvguo/BSReadSim/docs/reference/cli.md

 deletions; the remainder are SNVs. `--indel-extension-probability` controls extension of indels up to the supported four-base limit.

-The run default is `0.001`, except that it becomes `0` when `--gc-profile` or `--rrbs-candidates` is supplied. `--vcf` selects predefined variants and automatically records an internal mutation rate of `0`; it is mutually exclusive with `--mutation-rate`.
+The run default is `0.001`, except that it becomes `0` when `--gc-profile`, `--rrbs-candidates`, or `--methdb` is supplied. `--vcf` selects predefined variants and automatically records an internal mutation rate of `0`; it is mutually exclusive with `--mutation-rate`.
+A MethDB already embeds the prepared variant set, so it excludes `--vcf` and accepts only an explicitly supplied `--mutation-rate 0`.
 For auditable experiments without a VCF, specify `--mutation-rate` explicitly when the inferred default is not desired.

 ### Methylation inputs